Last Updated: April 4, 2018 at 12:50 pm

 In order to weaken the Southern States Lincoln issued the Emancipation Proclamation in 1863, for all the slaves, whether of the North or the South.
 Thus the South was deprived of the help of the slave population.
 Soon the Northern States captured New Orleans followed by Vicksburg.
 As a result the Confederate states were cut into two parts and the states lying to the west of the Mississippi were completely isolated.
 However, the attempt of the Northern forces to capture Richmond, the Confederate Capital was foiled by the brilliant generalship of General Lee.
 Encouraged by this success when General Lee invaded Pennsylvania to break through the Northern ring he was badly defeated at the battle of Gettysburg in July 1863.
 This was a great blow to the Southern States.
 A month later the death of Stonewall Jackson deprived the South from one of its ablest generals.
 In the next year the two Northern Generals, Sherman and Grant captured Georgia and Virginia, and pushed back General Lee.
 The ultimate collapse came in 1865 when he was forced to surrender at Appomattox Court House.
 Thus the Civil War came to an end in 1865 after the stress and strain of the last four years.

-- Foundation of a strong banking system: Before the Civil War there was a multiplicity of currency issuing agencies which sometimes led to financial crisis.
+Before the US Civil War there was a multiplicity of currency issuing agencies which sometimes led to financial crisis.
 But in 1863 the Congress passed a law establishing a national banking system.
 This very step not only created sound banking system in the country but also created a confidence in the banks.

-- Abolition of Slavery: The Civil War led to the abolition of slavery once for all.
+The American Civil War led to the abolition of slavery once for all.
 It was regarded as a system which was not to be extended or tolerated.
 America became a country of citizens with full and equal political rights.
 Negroes began to be counted as men with full opportunities to enjoy the powers and privileged equal to other citizens of the state.

 Recently Updated Posts